Driveway Permits are required when:

-- No driveway shall be constructed or built or partially constructed or built within two (2) feet from the side or rear property lines.
+- No driveway entrances shall be constructed or built or partially constructed or built within two (2) feet from the side or rear property lines.
+Exceptions:

 - All driveway approaches constructed in conjunction with a sidewalk shall give the appearance that the sidewalk is continuous.
-That portion of the driveway approach that doubles as a sidewalk shall have one fourth (1/4) inch per foot cross slope or the same as the abutting sidewalk.
+That portion of the driveway approach that doubles as a sidewalk shall have a one-and-one-half-percent maximum cross slope the same as the abutting sidewalk, meeting ADA requirements.

 - If the existing sidewalk adjacent to the driveway is over one and one-half percent (1.5%) in cross slope, then the first panel of sidewalk immediately adjacent to the driveway shall be removed and replaced as a transition section.

 - An exception to this requirement is when a sidewalk does not exist nor is not planned to be built.

 - Expansion joints in the driveway approach area shall be two (2) inches wide and full depth at the back of curb.
 In all cases if the driveway approach depth exceeds the minimum six-inch thickness, the joint material shall extend the full depth of pavement, no concrete to concrete interface.